frankjinn/module-fuzz/README.md

 - **`const_tests/`**: Comprehensive constant operations (logic, arithmetic, comparison, etc.)

 ### **Step 5: Run Fuzzing Tests**

+Run the following commands inside the Docker container (see the Docker section above).

 **⚠️ IMPORTANT: Use absolute paths when running from the rewiring folder**